lkieda/example-app/README.md

 According to [Apache ZooKeeper website](https://zookeeper.apache.org):

 > ZooKeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
-My preferred approach would be to use push rather than pull to avoid unnecessary strain on the configuration store and also to ensure minimal delay between setting the configuration and propagating it through the system.
-Zookeeper seems like a good candidate for this.
-Unfortunately, it looks like client libraries for Ruby are very old.

 Which sounds exactly like what I would need to ensure state synchronization between processes across a large system.
 One of my favorite features is the ability to use push rather than pull.
-Also, I'd like to use it as a coordinator for two phase commit to ensure consistency.
+Also, it would be interesting to use Zookeeper as a coordinator for two phase commit.

 Sadly, I have no experience with Zookeper and it looks like Zookeper libraries for Ruby are very old.